Torikaebaya Monogatari: Story

-The story tells of a Sadaijin (high-ranking courtier) who has two similar-looking children by different mothers, but their mannerisms are those of the opposite sex.
-The title, "Torikaebaya", literally means "If only I could exchange them!", a cry by the father.
-The Sadaijin plans to have them join religious orders, but the news of the talents of the "son" spreads to the court.
-The children go through the coming of age ceremonies for the opposite sex, and the Sadaijin presents his daughter as a man to the court, and his son as a woman.
+The story tells of a Minister of the Left, a high-ranking courtier, who has two similar-looking children by different mothers, but whose mannerisms are those of the opposite sex.
+The title, Torikaebaya, literally means, "If only I could exchange them!", a cry by the father.
+The Minister of the Left plans to have them join religious orders, but news of the "son's" talents reaches the court.
+The children undergo the coming-of-age ceremonies for the opposite sex, and the Minister of the Left presents his daughter as a man to the court and his son as a woman.

-The man disguised as a woman, now known as the rank of Naishi no Kami (head of the ceremonies committee), becomes the sheltered princess's confidante, whereas the woman disguised as a man becomes a Chūnagon (mid-ranking courtier).
+The man living as a woman, now known as Naishi no Kami 'Head of the Ceremonies Committee' in the Kōkyū (the Imperial family's residence within the palace), becomes the sheltered princess' confidant.
+The sister, living as a man, becomes a Chūnagon (mid-ranking courtier).
 The siblings are worried that they will be exposed, and so Naishi no Kami is even shyer than most ladies of the court, and the Chūnagon more aloof than is seemly.

-Despite this, the Chūnagon has platonic affairs with the elder Yoshino princess and the Lady of the Reikeiden.
-Naishi no Kami is pursued by men — the Crown Prince falls in love with Naishi no Kami based on her reputation and pursues her relentlessly.
+Despite this, the Chūnagon has platonic affairs with the elder Yoshino princess and the Lady of the Reikeiden (麗景殿).
+The Naishi no Kami is pursued by men — the Crown Prince falls in love with the Naishi no Kami based on her reputation and pursues her relentlessly.
 The Chūnagon's best friend, Saishō Chūjō, attempts to seduce Naishi no Kami for a period of two nights and a day.